-Introduction: History of Language and Philosophy
+Introduction: The Philosophy of Language and Logical Positivism

 The Philosophy of language, which consists of many schools of thought concerned with the investigation of language, has become increasingly popular over the years.
 Because of such, the field has already experienced two major paradigm shifts and plenty of contentious debates within the lifetimes of its proponents.
 However, despite the growth in popularity and rapid introduction of new ideas, the growth in interdisciplinary perspectives inside this area of language investigation has yet to occur.
 Among the many debates and ideas about language, a lack of consideration about the neural and cognitive processes involved in language is quite evident.

 When one looks at some of the ideas in the philosophy of language, one thing immediately jumps out; namely, that majority of their ideas have no grounding inside the human brain or its cognitive capacities.
 In fact, many theories in the philosophy of language not only systematically ignore the brain but also use methods which have little relevance for understanding human language.

 Philosophers of language often use logic to analyze language rather than analyze language as a communicative function of the brain through empirical psychology or neuroscience.
 Of course, logic is important for math, though drastically less important for human language.
 For instance, to represent a proposition as true or false, as logic so does, creates a method of binary interpretation for that proposition, yet some propositions are devoid of any binary features or truth-functional assessments.